Concentration in Museum Theory & Practice

 Curatorial Practicum Class

-In Fall 2019, the Curatorial Practicum gives students the opportunity to conceptualize and execute an exhibition in the Incubator Gallery.
-The students will curate a selection of works of art that will be on view for the first time from the Nasher Museum’s Art of the Americas collection.
-This class is taught by Julia McHugh, Ph.D., Trent A. Carmichael Curator of Academic Initiatives, who has brought expertise in ancient American art to Duke for the first time in 25 years.
+In Fall 2019, the Curatorial Practicum gave students the opportunity to conceptualize and execute an exhibition in the Incubator Gallery.
+The students curated a selection of works of art from the Nasher Museum’s Art of the Americas collection for the exhibition Cultures of the Sea: Art of the Ancient Americas.
+This class was taught by Julia McHugh, Ph.D., Trent A. Carmichael Curator of Academic Initiatives, who has brought expertise in ancient American art to Duke for the first time in 25 years.

 In 2017, students in the Curatorial Practicum taught by assistant curator Molly Boarati organized Courtside: Photographs by Bill Bamberger, an exhibition of vibrant color photographs that capture a variety of basketball hoops around the world.